 • A battle ends when a realm is razed or discarded during combat due to card play (such as a player using Cataclysm!
 (119/CL) event).
 The attacking player receives spoils of victory, and both attacker and defender return to their pools.
 Before combat can start, both champions must have been selected (and their special powers activated).

-• If card play causes both champions to be discarded (both champions being monsters and treasure (130/CL) event being played).
+• If card play causes both champions to be discarded.
 No winner or loser emerges.
 No spoils are drawn.

 • During combat, if an attacking champion is discarded due to card play, the battle is over.
 The defender gets the spoils.
 For instance, it is good to play Treasure (130/CL) while defending your realm from monster champions.

 In some cases, your opponent is discarded after combat if you play certain cards.
 These cards have no effect on altering a successful attack or defense.
 A couple of examples are Iuz the Evil and Aurak Draconians.
-Occasionally, some cards can even discard a successful attacking champion, but these effects occur outside of the battle and do not affect the spoils of victory (unless stated on the card).
+Occasionally, some cards can even discard a successful attacking champion, but these effects occur outside of the battle and do not affect the spoils of victory unless it is specifically stated so on the card).

 Spoils of victory